Aaron98990/ways-of-the-game/advantage.md

 Law 5.6 shows two approved referee signals for advantage.
 It is one arm or two arms pointing in the attacking direction of team benefiting from the advantage.

-Some referees yell "Advantage" or "Play on" to make it clear to players that they are not ignoring the foul.
+Some referees yell "Advantage" or "Play on" to make it clear to players that they are not ignoring the offense.

 Personally, I only make a one arm physical signal.